How To Cook Brown Rice Perfectly Every Time

 Close up of cooked brown rice

 Having already posted a guide on How To Cook Quinoa Perfectly Every Time, now it’s the turn of fluffy brown rice.
-Brown rice – and rice in general – is a bit of a sly ingredient to work work.
+Brown rice – and rice in general – is a bit of a sly ingredient to work with.
 While masquerading as a simple ingredient, it’s easy for things to go wrong, and suddenly you have a stodgy, burnt, lumpy, and/or congealed mess on the plate.

 Within this post, I’ll be taking you through my favorite method for how to cook brown rice perfectly every time, with the rice to water ratio and even a little section on brown rice vs. white rice.